 #3.
 A Swimsuit Is One Of The More Unexpected Things To Pack For Ireland

-Didn’t think a swimsuit would make this list of what to pack for Ireland, did you?
+Didn’t think a swimsuit would make your Ireland packing list, did you?
 Spas in Ireland are fantastic and if you are staying in a hotel, you will probably get to have access to one.
 Unlike spas in other parts of the world, spas in Ireland usually do not let you go to the spa in the nude.
 If you are hoping to take advantage of the spa facilities in your hotel, make sure to add a swimsuit to your Ireland packing list so you don’t end up breaking a rule you may not have known existed.

 In addition, there are many outdoor swimming pools that you can enjoy while traveling to Ireland in the summer or warmer months.
+This is a wonderful way to spend time in local areas and get off the main tourist trail.
 You may even get roped into jumping off cliffs in Ireland, so be sure to add your bathing suit to your Ireland packing list!
 You never know what sort of fun you may get into!

 #4.
 Waterproof Rainboots So Your Feet Stay 100% Dry